Cheeky Monkey Club

 Teaching a Class

 The Chequamegon Food Co-op seeks creative, fun and energetic instructors for its outreach curriculum.
 If you would like to teach a class, submit a course proposal and some information that lets us know about your ideas and experience with the topic.
+Please review our instructor guidelines and fill out a class proposal form here, or pick up an application in-store.

 Suggest a Class